-Final Cut Pro 5
+Final Cut Pro 5 full review

 With the release of Final Cut Pro 5, Apple addresses the balance of the application against its cheaper sibling Final Cut Express.
 The differences are clear in both the feature set and the physical package.
 Final Cut Pro sports over 2,000 pages of printed literature spread over four manuals.
 What’s more, opt for the ‘studio’ edition and receive a DVD tutorial that covers all the basic functions of each application.
 Installation, while lengthy if installing the LiveType media, was smooth on our Tiger-based testbed.
 Once loaded, previous users will feel instantly at ease, as the vast majority of the interface has remained unchanged.